Apkallu: Etymology, names, and meaning

-The term "apkallu" is Akkadian, it is thought to derive from the Sumerian abgal.

 Uanna (Oannes) or Adapa?

-The first of these legendary fish-man sages is known as Oan/Oannes (Sumerian) or Uanna/U-An (Akkadian); on a few cuneiform inscriptions this first sage has "adapa" appended to his name.
-Borger notes, however, that it is difficult to believe that the half-man half-fish "Adapa" is the same as the fisherman of the Adapa myth, the son of the god Ea.
+The first of these legendary fish-man sages is known as Oan/Oannes, Sumerian Uanna/U-An; on a few cuneiform inscriptions this first sage has "adapa" appended to his name.
+Borger notes, however, that it is difficult to believe that the half-man half-fish Adapa is the same as the fisherman of the Adapa myth, the son of the god Ea.
 A potential solution was given by W. G. Lambert—evidence that "adapa" was also used as an appellative meaning "wise".